Clarence E. Sutton: Biography

-The war
+War

 The small garrison of Marines stationed in Tientsin found themselves under attack and outnumbered by the nationalists (boxers), who were determined to "drive the foreign devils" out.
 A multinational military force from the Eight-Nation Alliance whose members were Austria-Hungary, France, Germany, Italy, Japan, Russia, the United Kingdom, and the United States consisting of 50,000 troops were sent to Tientsin to reinforce the troops already there.

 On June 21, 1900, the Boxers were entrenched on the outskirts of Tientsin.
 On July 13, 1900, a major skirmish occurred between Sutton's unit, the First U.S. Infantry Regiment, and the Boxers.
-Major James Regan was badly wounded and Sutton together with Sergeant Alexander J. Foley and two other Marines, under enemy fire and in total disregard for their own personal safety, rescued the Major.
+Major James Regan was badly wounded and Sutton together with Sergeant Alexander J. Foley and two other Marines, under enemy fire and in total disregard for their personal safety, rescued the Major.
 They were able to take Maj Regan to a field hospital three miles away from the location where he was wounded.
 In the letter which Major Regan wrote recommending the Medal of Honor, he stated the following:

 It was with the greatest of difficulty and persistence in their noble work that they got me off the field.
 They placed me on an improvised litter made of two flannel shirts and two rifles.
 I was a heavy man and with the greatest of care over the roughest kind of ground, under fire, they carried me to the Marine Hospital in the city, a distance of about three miles....Such men are worthy of all the distinction the Government can confer upon them.

 After serving in the Boxer Rebellion, Sutton and Foley were sent to the Marine garrison located in Cavite, in the Philippine Islands.
 There, on May 11, 1902, in the presence of their units, they were each bestowed with the Medal of Honor.

 The two other Marines were also awarded the Medal of Honor.